purn1mak/ClouderaDirector/Readme.md

-# Instructions to use Google plugin for Cloudera Director.
+# Instructions to install Google plugin for Cloudera Director.

+Detailed information about plugin installation, and about the plugins that come pre-installed, is part of the Cloudera Director documentation.
+This section contains only an overview, and concentrates on information of interest to hot patch plugin authors.

+Cloudera Director contains a directory for plugins.
+The user creates a subdirectory for each plugin.
+This subdirectory contains the plugin jar and an etc directory for additional filesystem-based plugin configuration information.
+Cloudera Altus Director will create an empty etc directory if it is absent.

+A plugin author may want to provide an archive file which mirrors this structure and provides sample or starter configuration files in the nested configuration directory.

+## Installing the plugin
-Clone this git project and then move the jar file to the appropriate Director Google directory.
+Clone this git project and then move the jar file to the appropriate Director Google plugin location.

 Follow the following steps or DIY.